 What To Expect

-St. Luke’s is a friendly family and we welcome anyone who steps through our door.
+We welcome anyone who steps through our door.
 While we take our worship seriously, we like to have fun and we are casual about what we wear, so please wear whatever clothing makes you feel comfortable.
-Our members will greet you and answer any questions you might have and introduce you to our nursery workers, Faith Formation teachers and leaders, and direct you to the Welcome Center for more information about our beliefs and ministries.
+Our members will greet you and answer any questions you might have and will direct you to the Welcome Center for more information about our beliefs and ministries.

 We worship corporately and conversationally, with prayers and responses, readings and liturgies that encourage participation from all.
 We sing the best of a wide range of musical styles, from the hymnal to the newest songs composed for congregational singing, including contemporary, folk, gospel and traditional styles.
 We also sing the music of the church from around the world.